 Step 5 - Evaluate Proposals

 After you issue the solicitation, you’ll receive proposals from vendors.
 Evaluate each proposal to validate vendor claims against your stated accessibility requirements.

-Trust but verify; before awarding a contract or deploying custom-developed deliverables, conduct accessibility testing to validate that technology products and services are fully accessible.
+Trust but verify: before awarding a contract or deploying custom-developed deliverables, conduct accessibility testing to validate that the technology products and services in question are fully accessible.

-- Review the Accessibility Conformance Report (ACR) and/or product Voluntary Product Accessibility Template™ (VPAT) to determine how well the product conforms to the Revised 508 Standards.
+- Review the Accessibility Conformance Report (ACR) and/or product VPAT™ to determine how well the product conforms to the Revised 508 Standards.
 Vendors often post this information on their website, typically on their accessibility or product description page.

-ICT must remain accessible throughout the contract period of performance, so as products and software are updated/modified, you should re-test each new version and/or product against the terms and conditions originally established in the contract.
+ICT must remain accessible throughout the contract period of performance, so as products and software are updated or modified, you should re-test conformance of each new version and/or product against the terms and conditions originally established in the contract.

 - Micro-Purchases and Section 508 Requirements - How to make accessible micro-purchases; covers how accessibility requirements apply to micro-purchases of hardware, software, and other ICT.

 - Procuring Section 508 Conformant ICT Products and Services - Basic overview of the Federal acquisition process as it relates to procuring accessible ICT.